 Persons currently employed shall be informed no later than the last regular day of school for students, of the intention not to renew their contract for the coming school year.
 Teachers should receive their written contracts no later than the last regular day of school for students.
 The teacher will have two (2) weeks to sign and return the contract.
 The administrator will then return a copy of the signed contract back to the teacher.
-A teacher having received a contract for the fifth consecutive year may expect continuing employment (subject to the limitations described in #302 and #303.)
+A teacher having received a contract for the fifth consecutive year may expect continuing employment (subject to the limitations described in #302 and #303) unless their iob performance has been deemed unsatisfactory by the principal/director/episcopal vicar.